 It is important to him, that the farming practices he uses to cultivate the land mimick nature, working with the elements in a way that is symbiotic, supportive and enriching.

-Aimée-Mihkokwaniy McGillis (she/they) is an Indigenous, neurodivergent, interdisciplinary artist, seed keeper, farmer, and student committed to intergenerational healing, decolonization, community, kinship and cultivating a reciprocal relationship with the land.
+Aimée-Mihkokwaniy McGillis (she/they) ᒥᐦᑯᑲᐧᓂᕀ is an Indigenous (Michif, Nehiyaw, Anishinaabe, Sioux, French and Scottish), neurodivergent, queer, interdisciplinary artist, seed keeper, farmer, and student committed to intergenerational healing, decolonization, community, kinship and cultivating a reciprocal relationship with the land.

-As an artist her practices involve, drawing, digital art, beadwork, and metalsmithing.
-Aimée is also working on an honours undergraduate degree in Psychology.
-You can check out her body of work (mostly jewelry) on instagram @aimee.mcgillis
+As an artist her practices involve, drawing, digital art, beadwork, metalsmithing, and being with the land.
+Aimée is also working on an undergraduate degree in Psychology with a minor in Indigenous Language(Nehiyawewin, Anishnaabemowin and Michif).
+Aimée is passionate about cultivating a relationship with her traditional languages to continue the unbroken, intergenerational legacy of being polylingual in her bloodline.
+You can check out her body of work (mostly jewelry) on instagram @aimee.mcgillis or her website www.mihkokwaniy.com

 **For transparency because of the ongoing issue with false claims to Indigeniety within our Indigenous communities, i would like to share some of my geneology publicly.
 The first Indigenous ancestor to marry a settler in both my Grandmothers and Grandfathers bloodlines were in the 1700s.
 Since then my Ancestors married Michif (Métis) or First Nations exclusively, until my dads generation when he and some of his siblings and 1st cousins also married settlers.
 My family have continued to be language keepers(Michif/Nehiyawewin/Anishnaabemowin/Lakota) and traditional knowledge keepers.
 My Nohkom(grandmother), Moshom(Grandfather), and Notawiy(dad) were all born and raised in the historic Michif communities of Willowbunch/St. Victor in southern Saskatchewan.
 My Notawiy is Cecil McGillis, and my Moshom is Hyacinth McGillis, who has roots from Rocky Boy, MT, Turtle Mountain, ND, and St-Francois Xavier, MB (Red River Settlement).
 My Nohkom Virginie McGillis (nee Gaudry) has roots in Rocky Boy, MT, Wood Mountain, SK and the Red River Settlement of MB.
 I am/have been a registered citizen of the Manitoba Métis Nation through the Manitoba Metis Federation for over 25 years and was raised proudly knowing my culture, traditions, and communities.
 My mother, Gisele Toupin, is of french settler descent.**

-As an artist her practices involve, drawing, digital art, beadwork, and metalsmithing.
-Aimée is also working on an honours undergraduate degree in Psychology.
-You can check out her body of work (mostly jewelry) on instagram @aimee.mcgillis
+As an artist her practices involve, drawing, digital art, beadwork, metalsmithing, and being with the land.
+Aimée is also working on an undergraduate degree in Psychology with a minor in Indigenous Language(Nehiyawewin, Anishnaabemowin and Michif).
+Aimée is passionate about cultivating a relationship with her traditional languages to continue the unbroken, intergenerational legacy of being polylingual in her bloodline.
+You can check out her body of work (mostly jewelry) on instagram @aimee.mcgillis or her website www.mihkokwaniy.com

 **For transparency because of the ongoing issue with false claims to Indigeniety within our Indigenous communities, i would like to share some of my geneology publicly.
 The first Indigenous ancestor to marry a settler in both my Grandmothers and Grandfathers bloodlines were in the 1700s.
 Since then my Ancestors married Michif (Métis) or First Nations exclusively, until my dads generation when he and some of his siblings and 1st cousins also married settlers.
 My family have continued to be language keepers(Michif/Nehiyawewin/Anishnaabemowin/Lakota) and traditional knowledge keepers.
 My Nohkom(grandmother), Moshom(Grandfather), and Notawiy(dad) were all born and raised in the historic Michif communities of Willowbunch/St. Victor in southern Saskatchewan.
 My Notawiy is Cecil McGillis, and my Moshom is Hyacinth McGillis, who has roots from Rocky Boy, MT, Turtle Mountain, ND, and St-Francois Xavier, MB (Red River Settlement).
 My Nohkom Virginie McGillis (nee Gaudry) has roots in Rocky Boy, MT, Wood Mountain, SK and the Red River Settlement of MB.
 I am/have been a registered citizen of the Manitoba Métis Nation through the Manitoba Metis Federation for over 25 years and was raised proudly knowing my culture, traditions, and communities.
 My mother, Gisele Toupin, is of french settler descent.**